-Over the years of running this blog I’ve written a bunch of blogposts about saving and investing my way to a million dollar portfolio.
-We’re not there yet but we’re on our way.
+Over the years of running this blog I’ve written a bunch of blogposts about saving and investing my way to a $1 million dollar portfolio.
+We’re not there yet but we are halfway!

 I’m far from a perfect saver and investor.
 You don’t have to be perfect.
 You just need the following ingredients: